marek2222/docker/brokers/rabbit-02/run.md

 In your browser, navigate to localhost:15672, you should see the RabbitMQ UI; login with guest as the username and password.

+## Consuming Messages From a Queue
+Start by creating a new file called in which we’ll add the following: 'consumer.go'.